bcampbell/steno/doc/syntax.md

 ## Fuzziness

-A fuzzy query is a term query that matches terms within a given [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+A fuzzy query is a query that matches terms within a given [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-The edit distance is the number of single-character edits (insertions, deletions or substitutions) allowed.
+This is the number of single-character edits (insertions, deletions or substitutions) allowed between two matching terms.

-To specify a fuzzy query, use the tilde sign (`~`), optionally followed by the edit distance you'll accept.
+To specify a fuzzy query, use the tilde sign (`~`), optionally followed by the distance you'll accept.

 For example,

     colour~1

-to match "`colour`" or "`color`" (or "`zolour`" or "`colours`"... but not "`colors`", as the `~1` allows only a single character change).
+to match "`colour`" or "`color`" (or "`zolour`" or "`colours`"), but not "`colors`", as the `~1` allows only a single character change.

-If no number is specified, the default value is 2, so the following are equivalent:
+If the number is omitted the default value is 2.
+So the following are equivalent:

     grapefruit~
     grapefruit~2